jnduli/blog_jnduli.co.ke/content/postgresql_comment_system_with_recursive_ctes.rst

     ) SELECT * FROM child_comments ;

-A good usecase for this would be if you have partitioned tables, how you'd end up getting all the descendants of a particular usage.
+A good use case is when you have partitioned tables and want to see all descendant of a particular parent.

 .. code-block:: sql